nystudio107/spin-up-craft/README.md

 * `make db-export` - Clean the `db-seed/` directory and export the database to it
 * `make db-import` - Import the db from `db-seed/` directory into the mysql container

+If the project is already running via `make dev` you can use a second terminal tab/window to execute additional commands.

 ## Creating your Craft CMS project

 Develop the site as you normally would by editing templates, adding content, adding assets, etc.